- Flu vs Cold: Flu starts suddenly with high fever and muscle aches.

 - Children aged 6 months to 5 years (under-2 carry the highest risk)

-- Chronic-disease patients: COPD, asthma, cardiovascular disease, diabetes, kidney/liver disease
+- Chronic-disease patients: Chronic Obstructive Pulmonary Disease (COPD), asthma, cardiovascular disease, diabetes, kidney/liver disease

 - Immunocompromised individuals (chemotherapy, corticosteroids, post-transplant)